 Per the Open Records Act, Title 51 § 24.A.5.2, public access is granted to background reports and criminal histories.
 The state makes it easy to request and obtain information on anyone with criminal activity in the state.
 All that is needed is a form filled out and payment of a fee.

-OK has laws prohibiting employers from asking applicants and employees about sealed or expunged records.
+There are Oklahoma background check laws prohibiting employers from asking applicants and employees about sealed or expunged records.
 If they do ask, the applicant can refuse to divulge any information about those records.
 Employers, in turn, do not have the right to deny employment based on them not providing the information.
 Other than that, employers can use background checks in their hiring process; however, they see fit.
 Employers are also subject to two federal laws when using background checks, and they are The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.

 According to The Fair Credit Reporting Act, when using sites like InfoTracer to obtain an OK background check report, the information cannot legally be used to determine credit, employment, tenant screening or any other eligibility requirements for business or professional use.